 I’ve dubbed them the “Cowboy” petroglyphs and they certainly are rare.
 In fact, I can’t think of another horse and rider in the nearby area.
 It’s possible that the Cahuilla carved these symbols relatively recently when they saw the Southern Pacific Railroad survey crew in the Indio area in the early 1870s, but no one knows for sure.

 Regardless, they are a unique site for Joshua Tree.
+I’m not providing directions to this site.
 If you come across them, please respect them and enjoy.